So, it is time to try to start the car...

 I also had to get a new multimeter, as my other one had one of the probes break.
 It was a very welcome upgrade and now also has a visual indicator (green light on the top) to visually indicate continuity

-I then plugged the DME's in and - it did crank!
-Which was great, as the starter circuit was once again wired through the IVM.
+During the next start test it did crank!
 However it still didn't start.
 I attempted to communicate with the DME via INPA and kept having issues.
 Ends up my cable had communicated to it's last DME the day prior...
 I did have a spare at home though

 Once I did get connected, I realized I totally forgot to align the DME and EWS and it had an EWS code as a result